 The first time I saw Helen after she retired, she was hunched over on a sidewalk in front of her apartment.
 She’d slowed down and the years were showing.
 I’m sure she thought the same of me.

-In 1995, I called her to see if she wanted to get out for tea and biscuits.
-She said sure.
-When I arrived, she wasn’t quite ready and so I waited in her living room.
-To pass the time, I checked out pictures that covered her walls, snapshots of old friends and colleagues.
-Not surprisingly, all the scenic pictures were of Nepal.
+In 1995, I phoned to see if she wanted to get out for tea and biscuits.
+“Sure,” she replied.
+When I arrived, Helen wasn’t quite ready and so I waited in her living room.
+To pass the time, I walked around and checked out posters and pictures that covered her walls, snapshots of old friends and colleagues.
+Not surprisingly, the scenic shots were of Nepal.

-What I was looking for was the rare Order of Canada medal Helen had been awarded.
-But I couldn’t find it.
+What I was looking for was the Order of Canada medal Helen had recently been given.
+I couldn’t find it.

 In this one minute clip, Helen talks about Her Saviour and His forgiveness …

 The good doctor and I have a habit of phoning each other on March 4th.
-Some time ago, I called her on that day and said, “You know, Helen, today is the only day of the year that’s a command!”
+Years ago I had called her on that day and said, “You know, Helen, today is the only day of the year that’s a command!”
 “Huh?” she said.
 “Yup.
 March forth!”
-It’s become an annual joke.
+It’s become a private, annual joke.

 It’s hard to say how many ‘march forth’ jokes we have left.
 On one of the last times we spoke, Helen revealed she was a member of what she called a “geriatric club.”
 “We’re all dying,” she said, with a tone that spoke more of exasperation than revelation, “… and these guys don’t know the way.”
 It reminded me of the bumper sticker, “Friends Don’t Let Friends Die Without Jesus!”